jakubiszon26/guess-the-melody/Docs/frontend/README.md

 ## Overview

-The frontend is a React application bootstrapped with Vite and styled via custom components.
-Data fetching relies on `@tanstack/react-query` so that authentication status, Spotify profile data, playlists, playback state, and game sessions all share a consistent caching strategy.
-Routing is powered by `react-router-dom` and guarded with custom wrappers to ensure only authenticated players can reach gameplay surfaces.
+The frontend is a React application bootstrapped with Vite and styled via custom components plus Shadcn UI primitives (alert dialog, form, label).
+Data fetching relies on `@tanstack/react-query` so that authentication status, Spotify profile data, playlists, playback state, game sessions, and lobby codes all share a consistent caching strategy.
+Routing is powered by `react-router-dom` and guarded with custom wrappers to ensure only authenticated players can reach gameplay surfaces, while Socket.io keeps the lobby player list synchronized.

 ## Authentication Flow